aditya-kumar-git/react-native-series/README.md

-Native App to get series info.
+Native App to get information about your favourite TV series.